NDTV shares continue to gain; hit upper circuit limit | Business

 NDTV shares continue to gain; hit upper circuit limit

-Shares of New Delhi Television Ltd NDTV hit the upper circuit limit for the third straight day in the opening trade on Friday.The companys shares have been rising after Adani groups hostile takeover bid with the announcement of an open offer on Tuesday to acquire an additional 26 per cent stake.The scrip opened at Rs 423.85, its highest trading permissible limit for the day as well as the fresh 52-week high level, on BSE.
+Shares of New Delhi Television Ltd NDTV hit the upper circuit limit for the third straight day on Friday and climbed 5 per cent.The companys shares have been rising after Adani groups hostile takeover bid with the announcement of an open offer on Tuesday to acquire an additional 26 per cent stake.The scrip opened at Rs 423.85, hitting its highest trading permissible limit for the day as well as the fresh 52-week high level, on BSE.

 - Country: